kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 This instance of Xcode is meant for testing your extensions.
 Once launched, select one of your recent projects or create a new playground.
 The specifics don't matter as you'll just be adding comments.

 Next, navigate to **Editor\Asciiify Comment\Source Editor Command** in the test Xcode instance.
+If you don't see the menu item—*don't panic*.
+See the note below.

+>**Note**: As of this writing, Xcode 8's release notes indicate an extra step required to run editor extensions under El Capitan.
+In the terminal, run the following command:
+>
+>```/usr/libexec/xpccachectl```
+>
+>Then restart your Mac.
+Once this is done, run the AsciiifyComment build scheme and attempt to navigate to the extension again.

-Currently this does nothing, because you've not yet implemented any functionality.
+Currently clicking the command does nothing, because you've not yet implemented any functionality.

 ![width=80% bordered](./images/extension-menu-item.png)